 We also ask ambitious questions about accountability, civic engagement and public service leadership in times of political volatility and economic uncertainty that give our findings far-reaching application.
 We are particularly interested in the leadership practices that enable ordinary people working together to create deep and lasting solutions to tough social issues and the leadership strategies that can be replicated successfully in new contexts.

-Women’s World Banking (WWB) and RCLA are conducting a three-year participatory evaluation of the newly founded Center for Microfinance Leadership, a program run by WWB in partnership with The MasterCard Foundation.
+Women’s World Banking (WWB) and RCLA conducted a three-year participatory evaluation of the Center for Microfinance Leadership, a program run by WWB in partnership with The MasterCard Foundation.
 Started in response to rapid growth and changes in the microfinance industry, from a decrease in the number of women staff members at microfinance providers to increasing commercialization, the Center aims to bring the best of leadership development and gender diversity initiatives to the microfinance sector through training, coaching, learning exchanges and support for organizational change.